akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 ![Import IP range](../img/add_ip_range_flexibility.jpg)

 ::: info
-The SSH key access is **not immediate**.
-Initially, the status will be `Pending creation` and then change to `Activated` once the access is given.
+IP addresses are **not immediately** whitelisted.
+Initially, the status will be `Pending creation` and then will change to `Activated` once the access is given.
 :::

 # Remove access to the flexibility Cloud server

-## Removing an SSH key from the access
+## Removing a SSH key from the instance

 1. First from the menu, go to `Projects console / Projects` and select your project.
 1. Go to the Cloud instance tab, and open the instance by clicking on the line of the instance.